wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 ![Question](round-help-button.png)
 What are the rows and the left tree representing?
 What are the columns and the top tree representing?
 What does the color intensity mean?
 Try to replot the heatmap with a new random selection of 100 genes.
 Is the clustering stable?

 It is difficult to include the expression of all genes to create a readable heatmap.
 An alternative is to calculate the matrix of pairwise correlation coefficients across all samples and plot a heatmap of this matrix.
-In addition, the `ColSideColors` and `RowSideColors` arguments allow you to better visualize the experimental factors of each sample:
+In addition, the `ColSideColors` and `RowSideColors` arguments allow to better visualize the experimental factors of each sample:
 ```R
 allCors <- cor(filteredExpr, method="spearman", use="pairwise.complete.obs")
 heatmap.2( allCors, scale="none", col = colors, margins = c(16, 12), trace='none', denscol="white",